-Consolidate and improve efficiency of maintenance operations, administrative and program management functions to a central location with appropriate level of
+Consolidate and improve efficiency of maintenance operations, administrative and program management functions to a central location with appropriate level of office space and facilities.

 Develop a clear organizational framework for PARD partnerships that is equitable, supportive of PARD's mission and goals, and is regularly evaluated to track and monitor impacts and outcomes.